Ed Puskarich: Coach

 In addition to his extensive playing career, Puskarich is a longtime coach.
 In 1993, he became the head coach of the NCAA Division III North Central College soccer team.
 On April 6, 1994, he moved to Aurora University which had just established a women's soccer program.
 In 1996, the university gave him a leave of absence to play for the Dallas Burn.
 He did not return.
 In 1997, he was hired as an assistant coach for the Burn, a position he held until 2000.
 In 1998, he became head coach of the Texas Toros.
 In 2001, he became the head coach of the Texas Spurs, a position he held until 2003.

-Puskarich now owns and manages the TFC Youth soccer club in the Dallas area.
+Puskarich used to manage the TFC Youth soccer club in the Dallas area before it dissolved.

 On August 21, 2023, Puskarich was named head coach of the Dallas Sidekicks in the Major Arena Soccer League.